 Cooperative apartment.
-If you own a cooperative apartment and the cooperative housing corporation meets the conditions described earlier under Special Rules for Cooperatives, you can usually treat the interest on a loan you took out to buy your stock in the corporation as home mortgage interest.
+You can usually treat the interest on a loan you took out to buy stock in a cooperative housing corporation as home mortgage interest if you own a cooperative apartment and the cooperative housing corporation meets the conditions described earlier under Special Rules for Cooperatives.
 In addition, you can treat as home mortgage interest your share of the corporation's deductible mortgage interest.
 Figure your share of mortgage interest the same way that is shown for figuring your share of real estate taxes.
-For more information, see Special Rule for Tenant-Stockholders in Cooperative Housing Corporations in Publication 936
+For more information, see Special Rule for Tenant-Stockholders in Cooperative Housing Corporations in Publication 936.

 Refund of cooperative's mortgage interest.
 You must reduce your deduction by your share of any cash portion of a patronage dividend that is a refund to the corporation of mortgage interest it paid before this year.
+This dividend should be reported to you on Form 1099-PATR.

-If you receive a form 1098 from the cooperative housing corporation, the form should show only the amount you can deduct.
+If you receive a Form 1098 from the cooperative housing corporation, the form should show only the amount you can deduct.